GRANVUE GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————-Nothing known of.

 Another of Ayrshire’s long list of greyhound tracks was the one known as the Granvue Greyhound Stadium in Stevenston, a small town situated within a mile of a beautiful section of coastline known as Irvine Bay.
 The town of Stevenston is located roughly eighteen miles north of Ayr, close to the sea ports of Ardrossan and Saltcoats and developed as a coal mining community, with as many as 32 coal mines in operation during the 19th century.
-It was during the early years of the 1930’s that the track developed on an abandoned section of marshland known as Stevenston Muir, which lay adjacent to Hillside Street.
-The original site had been the home of the Auchenharvie Colliery which closed during the latter part of the nineteenth century, but a section of land had been cleared to host junior football around the period of the First World War.
-The stadium was positioned in a picturesque setting that overlooked the Ayrshire coast, a setting that may have contributed to the venue being named as it was.
-It Opened up as a flapping track, yet its opening date remains unclear, although constructed as a purpose built greyhound stadium, other sports featured such as amateur football, and also became host to a motor cycle scrambling track, which took place within the infield of the greyhound track.
-Distances of races are yet to be confirmed, but it was known that the Greyhounds chased to an inside Sumner type hare for the most of its existence.
+Stevenston had first experienced greyhound racing during the early 1930’s at an amateur football ground south of the town known as Warner Park.
+But this paragraph describes a stadium that became developed on an abandoned section of marshland known as Stevenston Muir, which lay adjacent to today’s Hillside Street.
+The original site lay in the boundaries of Auchenharvie Colliery, which closed during the latter part of the nineteenth century.
+The site was positioned in a picturesque setting that overlooked the Ayrshire coast, a setting that may have contributed to the venue being named as it was.
+After six years of negotiation to obtain a license, the venue eventually opened up as a flapping track, its first meeting came on April 17th 1948.
+Although constructed as a purpose built greyhound stadium, other sports featured such as amateur football, and also became host to a motor cycle scrambling events, which took place within the infield of the greyhound track.
+Races were staged over 310 and 530 yards, with the normal six hound events chasing an inside Sumner type hare.
 It closed around 1967, the reason yet to be determined, but the stadium was known to be demolished soon after.
 The site is now covered by the Auchenharvie Golfing Range Complex, which is situated about a quarter of a mile south of Stevenston town centre, but a water filled disused quarry situated in a field just off hillside street also suggests its once location.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.